 Edel Hughes is a Senior Lecturer in Law at the University of East London and author of Turkey’s Accession to the European Union: The Politics of Exclusion?.
 Hughes has worked as a lecturer with Amnesty International and in recent years has engaged in research and advocacy work for various non-governmental human rights organisations including Relatives for Justice and the Kurdish Human Rights Project.
 She was awarded an LLM and PhD degrees in International Human Rights Law from the National University of Ireland, Galway in 2003 and 2009 respectively.

-James Hughes is Professor of Comparative Politics at the London School of Economics, UK.
+James Hughes is Professor of Comparative Politics and Director of the Conflict Research Group at the LSE.
 He specialises in the analysis of contemporary political violence and terrorism, including internal armed conflicts and civil wars that pose international security challenges.
 His areas of expertise range from the conflicts in the former Soviet Union, to the Balkans, and Northern Ireland.